 - Take-away (see one example in this article)

 - Use the “right quantity” of alcohol for

 - Breaking up is a demonstration of higher value (read how to deal with break-up threats)

 - The dread game (ie.: stoke jealousy with triangulation)

-I would only advise the dread game as a last-ditch effort to someone who’s losing interest or to someone who’s already in a toxic relationship and needs to defend himself/herself.
+I would only advise the dread game as a last-ditch effort for someone who’s losing interest or for someone who’s already in a toxic relationship and needs to defend himself/herself.

 Otherwise, avoid it: why would you want to be a toxic partner in a toxic relationship?